kyma-project/busola/docs/extensibility/statics.md

           link: 'https://github.com/kyma-project/busola'
 ```

-To see an exemplary configuration of `External Nodes` feature in static extensions, check the [configuration example](examples/../../../examples/statics/statics-external-nodes.yaml).
+To see an exemplary configuration of the `External Nodes` feature in static extensions, check the [configuration example](examples/../../../examples/statics/statics-external-nodes.yaml).

 ## _injections_ section